 *Please note that the active prep time is only about 10 minutes.
 One hour is marinating time.

 - 1/4 cup light or white miso paste (Shiro-Miso)

 - 1 teaspoon granulated sugar

-- 2 cups thinly sliced red bell pepper 2 small to medium-sized peppers
+- 2 cups red bell pepper, thinly sliced (about 2 medium-sized peppers)

 - sea salt and freshly ground black pepper